kernelsauce/turbo/doc/apiref.rst

 .. function:: IOLoop:set_interval(msec, callback)

         Add a function to be called every milliseconds.
 There is given no guarantees that the callback will be called on time.
+See the note at beginning of this section.

         :param msec: Milliseconds interval.
         :type msec: Number